shaloo/docs.arcana/docs/validator_intro.md

 ### Re-starting the Node

 We are working on providing a cleaner way to stop and restart the node.
-Until then, before you restart the node, please make sure that the following are taken care of:

-* `dkg.sock` file is created in case the node crashed or did not have a clean shutdown.
-Make sure you remove this file manually before issuing a `dkg start` command.
+Until then, follow these steps to cleanly restart your validator node:

+1. Stop all nodes.
-* Use the [latest DKG binary](https://github.com/arcana-network/adkg/releases) before you restart the node.
+2. Replace the DKG binary with the [latest one](https://github.com/arcana-network/adkg/releases).
+3. Remove `dkg.sock` file, if present.
+4. DO NOT REMOVE the directory that your specified for `--data-dir`.
+5. Start the nodes using the `dkg start` command.

 ## Validator Responsibilities